Our Mission & History

 Who We Are

-Twenty two years ago, eight friends formed a non-profit (501 (c)3) organization to support the arts and artists.
+A quarter century ago, eight friends formed a non-profit (501 (c)(3)) organization to support the arts and artists.

-Today, their brainstorm has grown into a thriving arts organization – the Mansfield Music & Arts Society Black Box Theater & Morini Gallery (MMAS) – recognized throughout Southeastern Massachusetts.
+Today, their brainstorm has grown into a thriving arts organization – the Mass Music & Arts Society Black Box Theater & Morini Gallery (MMAS) – recognized throughout Southeastern Massachusetts.

-MMAS has an annual operating budget of just under $300,000 and attracts about 10,000 audience members, patrons and performers from as far north as New Hampshire and south to Rhode Island and Cape Cod.
+MMAS has an annual operating budget of just over $500,000 and attracts about 10,000 audience members, patrons and performers from as far north as New Hampshire and south to Rhode Island and Cape Cod.
 More than 2,000 of our patrons live in Bristol County, many of whom eat dinner in local restaurants before attending a show.

 Audiences come to MMAS because they know they will see exceptional productions in the intimate 76-seat Black Box Theater for a fraction of the cost of a ticket in Boston or Providence.